jasperdunn/react-form-hooks/README.md

 - `formValues` - Object where each key is the input name and each value is the input value.
 - `resetFormValues` - Function that resets the form values to the initial state.
 - `resetInputValue(name)` - Function that resets the input value to it's initial state.
-- `setInputValue(input, value?)` - Function that updates an input value via an event handler or passing the new value.
+- `setInputValue(input, value?)` - Function that updates an input value via an event handler or passing the new value and the input's name.
 - `setFormValues(formValues)` - Function that updates the form values.

 ## useFormErrors